microsoft/hivedscheduler/example/feature/README.md

 ## Work-Preserving Reconfiguration
 ### Description
-HiveD can be reconfigured without unnecessary user impacts, such as add/update/delete physical/virtual clusters, GPU types/topologies, etc.
+HiveD can be reconfigured without unnecessary user impacts, such as add/update/delete physical/virtual clusters, different device types/topologies, etc.

 ### Reproduce Steps
 #### PhysicalCluster Reconfig - Delete PhysicalCell
 1. Use [hived-config-2](file/hived-config-2.yaml).
-2. Submit job [itc-reconfig-1](file/itc-reconfig-1.yaml) which requests M60 `gpuType`.
+2. Submit job [itc-reconfig-1](file/itc-reconfig-1.yaml) which requests M60 `skuType`.
 Wait until it is running.
-3. Delete all M60 `gpuType` related PhysicalCells and VirtualCells from [hived-config-2](file/hived-config-2.yaml), i.e. becomes [hived-config-33](file/hived-config-33.yaml).
+3. Delete all M60 `skuType` related PhysicalCells and VirtualCells from [hived-config-2](file/hived-config-2.yaml), i.e. becomes [hived-config-33](file/hived-config-33.yaml).
 4. Use [hived-config-33](file/hived-config-33.yaml), and restart HiveD.
 5. The job will still run without any impact, but its M60 usage is ignored by HiveD.
    *However, normally, the job will still fail if the corresponding physical node is later deleted from K8S or unhealthy.*
    <img src="file/itc-reconfig-1.png" width="900"/>

 #### PhysicalCluster Reconfig - Add PhysicalCell
 1. Use [hived-config-33](file/hived-config-33.yaml).
-2. Submit job [itc-k80-type](file/itc-k80-type.yaml) which requests K80 `gpuType`.
+2. Submit job [itc-k80-type](file/itc-k80-type.yaml) which requests K80 `skuType`.
 Wait until it is running.
-3. Add all M60 `gpuType` related PhysicalCells and VirtualCells into [hived-config-33](file/hived-config-33.yaml), i.e. becomes [hived-config-2](file/hived-config-2.yaml).
+3. Add all M60 `skuType` related PhysicalCells and VirtualCells into [hived-config-33](file/hived-config-33.yaml), i.e. becomes [hived-config-2](file/hived-config-2.yaml).
 4. Use [hived-config-2](file/hived-config-2.yaml), and restart HiveD.
 5. The job will still run without any impact, and its K80 usage is still accounted by HiveD.
    <img src="file/itc-k80-type.png" width="900"/>

 #### PhysicalCluster Reconfig - Update PhysicalCell - Add Node
 1. Use [hived-config-2](file/hived-config-2.yaml).
-2. Submit job [itc-reconfig-1](file/itc-reconfig-1.yaml) which requests M60 `gpuType`.
+2. Submit job [itc-reconfig-1](file/itc-reconfig-1.yaml) which requests M60 `skuType`.
 Wait until it is running.
 3. Add one M60 node into a PhysicalCell, then becomes [hived-config-4](file/hived-config-4.yaml).
 4. Use [hived-config-4](file/hived-config-4.yaml), and restart HiveD.
 5. The job will still run without any impact, and its M60 usage is still accounted by HiveD.
 6. To confirm the job is not impacted, such as [lazy preempted](#Lazy-Preemption).
 Submit job [itc-reconfig-2](file/itc-reconfig-2.yaml) which requests all M60 nodes and has the same priority as [itc-reconfig-1](file/itc-reconfig-1.yaml).
 The job will be waiting instead of preempting [itc-reconfig-1](file/itc-reconfig-1.yaml).
    <img src="file/itc-reconfig-2.png" width="900"/>

 #### PhysicalCluster Reconfig - Update PhysicalCell - Delete Node
 1. Use [hived-config-2](file/hived-config-2.yaml).
-2. Submit job [itc-reconfig-3](file/itc-reconfig-3.yaml) which requests K80 `gpuType`.
+2. Submit job [itc-reconfig-3](file/itc-reconfig-3.yaml) which requests K80 `skuType`.
 Wait until it is running.
 3. Delete one K80 node used by [itc-reconfig-3](file/itc-reconfig-3.yaml) from a PhysicalCell, then becomes [hived-config-7](file/hived-config-7.yaml).
 4. Use [hived-config-7](file/hived-config-7.yaml), and restart HiveD.
 5. The job will still run without any impact, but its deleted node usage is ignored by HiveD.
    *However, normally, the job will still fail if the corresponding physical node is later deleted from K8S or unhealthy.*
    <img src="file/itc-reconfig-3-1.png" width="900"/>